nayaksomkar/PearlEnergy/README.md

 ![PearlEnergy Logo](https://github.com/nayaksomkar/PearlEnergy/blob/master/assets/images/logo.png)

-An app with User\Admin authentication, ussage tracking and bills payments.
+An Android\Web app with User\Admin authentication, ussage tracking and bills payments.
 With the help of flutter framework, dart language and local Json files as database.